 An interactive cultural map of India, that is open to registered users to post to.
 The usual functionalities of sorting and filtering will be available to help users in navigating the content efficiently.

 Want to know more about a particular city?
 Sahapedia makes it easy to search and browse for content using a carefully curated list of filters and sorting options.

-A typical article is shown here, but the formatting of the articles and modules varies depending on the domain selected, and we have custom designed the best user experience for each domain.
-For example, for Architecture we will bring emphasis to visuals and immersive 3-D panoramas up front.
+A typical article is shown here, but the formatting of the articles and modules varies depending on the domain selected, and we have designed custom templates to help bring out the best user experience for each domain.
+For example, for articles related to the Architecture of monuments the recommended templates bring emphasis to visuals and immersive 3-D views, panoramas and video up front.

 The workspace is available to registered users to create several types of content with previously saved articles or data points.
 The user may also engage a live-view split-screen research window within the same window for quick reference, and add information live.
 Some of the content types that a user may create include articles, presentations, interactives, blogs, maps, or debates.

 Drag and Drop workflow

 Various tools and templates will make it easy to drag and drop data into the presentation, allowing the user freedom to think about the work, rather than be tied down by mundane issues of formatting or style-setting.
 The templates will offer a great starting point to organize one’s thoughts or structure, and can be adapted for individual preference.

 To manage the complexity of the user experience, we designed the Sahapedia UX to give primacy to content: the UI elements are designed to recede and disappear when possible, and are context-sensitive so that users only see tools and features that are relevant to what they are doing at any given time, both of which reduce the mental and cognitive load on the user, who can focus on the content, instead of having to learn an interface.